 babel-plugin-import-inspector

-plugin has been replaced in favor of
+The react-loadable/babel plugin has been replaced in favor of

 babel-plugin-import-inspector